chrisfosterelli/chrisfosterelli.github.io/_posts/2019-07-10-developers-dont-understand-cors.md

 I can't know for sure if failure to understand CORS is why Zoom implemented the feature this way.
 However, I've talked to a few people and none of us can collectively find any legitimate reason to implement their existing approach.
+On reddit, [lerunicorn did find and suggest] that Firefox may block XHRs from secure to non-secure origins which could explain the motivation behind this approach.
+However, this is not a valid reason to forget to filter origins.

 So what would a secure implementation of this feature look like?
 The webserver listening in on `localhost:19421` should implement a REST API and set a